 A Father’s Legacy

-On the run from the law, a young man searching for his father forces his way into the life of a secluded old man in the woods.
-As the days pass and the secrets about their past are revealed, they learn that they might not have been looking for each other…but they may have been brought together for a reason.
+An inspirational story of family, loyalty and redemption.
+After years of searching for his father, a young man, on the run from the law, finds his way into the life of a secluded old man in the woods.
+As the days go by and secrets about their past are revealed, they realize they may not have been looking for each other but they were brought together for a reason.

 A film that contains both a powerful story and interesting characters is always well worth the time, and A Father’s Legacy is one of these movies.
 Billy is an elderly man who, in the beginning of the picture, walks to a place in his home where he can see the dawn rising, and he prays to the Lord because “Cynthia made me promise to.”
 His wife has passed and he seems to have little to live for as he prays, “You can take me anytime you want.
 I’m ready.”